SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 * Guaranteed messaging endpoints for receiving and sending messages.
 * Appropriate JNDI mappings enabling JMS clients to connect to the message broker configuration.

+The recommended approach for configuring a message broker is using [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"}, Solace's browser-based administration console packaged with the Solace PubSub+ message broker.
+This document uses CLI as the reference to remain concise - look for related settings if using the administration console.

-For reference, the CLI commands in the following sections are from SolOS version 7.2 but will generally be forward compatible.
-For more details related to message broker CLI see [Solace-CLI].
+For reference, the CLI commands in this guide are from SolOS version 7.2 but will generally be forward compatible.
+For more details related to message broker CLI see [Solace-CLI]({{ site.links-docs-cli }}){:target="_top"}.
 Wherever possible, default values will be used to minimize the required configuration.
 The CLI commands listed also assume that the CLI user has a Global Access Level set to Admin.
-For details on CLI access levels please see [Solace-FG] section “User Authentication and Authorization”.
+For details on CLI access levels please see [User Authentication and Authorization]({{ site.links-docs-user-authenticate-authorize }}){:target="_top"}.

-Also note that this configuration can also be easily performed using [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"}, Solace's browser-based administration console packaged with the Solace PubSub+ message broker.
-This is in fact the recommended approach for configuring a message broker.
-This document uses CLI as the reference to remain concise.

 #### Creating a Message VPN

-This section outlines how to create a message-VPN called “solace_VPN” on the message broker with authentication disabled and 2GB of message spool quota for Guaranteed Messaging.
+This section outlines how to create a message-VPN called `solace_VPN` on the message broker with authentication disabled and 2GB of message spool quota for Guaranteed Messaging.
 This message-VPN name is required in the WebSphere Application Server configuration when connecting to the message broker.
 In practice, appropriate values for authentication, message spool and other message-VPN properties should be chosen depending on the end application's use case.

 ```
 > home